Get startedGet started for free

 8. Conditional statements

-We finish the line with a colon, which lets Python know that we are about to provide a task to perform if this condition is met.
+We finish the line with a colon, which lets Python know that we are about to provide code to run if this condition is met.

 9. Conditional statements